Medication overuse headache: Headache treatment

-Opioids and butalbital are sometimes inappropriately used as treatment for migraine and headache and should be avoided in favor of more effective, migraine-specific treatments.
-Opioid and butalbital use can worsen headaches and cause MOH.
-When a patient fails to respond to other treatment or migraine specific treatment is unavailable, then opioids may be used.
+Opioids and butalbital are sometimes inappropriately used as treatment for migraine and headache, and should be avoided in favor of more effective, migraine-specific treatments.
+The use of these medications can worsen headaches and cause MOH.
+When a patient fails to respond to other treatment, or migraine specific treatment is unavailable, then opioids may be considered.

 Regular use of over-the-counter drugs (OTC) such as paracetamol and NSAIDs can also be a cause of MOH.
-OTC medication for headache should be limited to use for not more than two days weekly, and it is recommended to seek medical counsel when any pain lasts more than a few days.
-Concurrent with MOH, overuse of acetaminophen (known as paracetamol in some countries) for treating headaches risks causing liver damage and NSAID overuse can cause gastrointestinal bleeding.
+OTC medication for headache should be limited to no more than two days per week, and it is recommended to seek medical counsel for any pain lasting more than a few days.
+Concurrent with MOH, overuse of paracetamol (also known as acetaminophen) for treating headaches may cause liver damage, and NSAID overuse can cause gastrointestinal bleeding.

 Prevention

 In general, any patient who has frequent headaches or migraine attacks should be considered as a potential candidate for preventive medications instead of being encouraged to take more and more painkillers or other rebound-causing medications.
 Preventive medications are taken on a daily basis.
 Some patients may require preventive medications for many years; others may require them for only a relatively short period of time such as six months.
 Effective preventive medications have been found to come from many classes of medications including neuronal stabilizing agents (aka anticonvulsants), antidepressants, antihypertensives, and antihistamines.
 Some effective preventive medications include Elavil (amitriptyline), Depakote (valproate), Topamax (topiramate), and Inderal (propranolol).